 Use them to create eye-catching designs.
 Here’s another example of a fashion ecommerce brand using product images and minimal text to promote their fall collection:

-While most graphic designers use Adobe Photoshop, there are many design tools that even non-professionals can use.
+While most graphic designers use Adobe Photoshop, there are many design tools that even non-professionals can use to create their graphic design proposal.

 You can create newsletters with easy-to-use templates by Canva, Crello, and other alternative design tools and apps.